finnito/Science/content/11sci/as90930/8-report-writing.md

 > The variable being measured.

 - It should have a well-defined endpoint (e.g. 10ml of gas)
+- Include the equipment used to measure it.
+- Include a unit.
-- It is a way to indirectly measure the rate of reaction.
+- _It is a way to indirectly measure the rate of reaction._ The more quickly the endpoint is reached, the higher the rate of reaction.
-- Be specific.

 > e.g. We will measure the time taken to produce $10ml$ of carbon dioxide gas as an indirect measure of the rate of reaction.